Is CyberGhost VPN Safe in 2026? Security, Audits and Real Risks

 The key point

-Price only helps if the VPN is still worth trusting.
-CyberGhost is appealing because it tends to be affordable without looking anonymous, flimsy, or half-finished.
+A low price only helps if the VPN is still worth trusting.
+CyberGhost keeps showing up because it is often affordable without looking flimsy, faceless or careless.

 Final Verdict